ankur5699/baremetal_drivers_VCU/README.md

+# BAREMETAL DRIVERS FOR VCU

-Device Details:
+## Device Details:
 K26C SOM

-Approach:
+## Approach:
-Need to Convert some or all of this code to baremetal PS code Want to first enable a few very specific settings first, then we will work on making this library a bit general
+- Need to Convert some or all of this code to baremetal PS code
+- Want to first enable a few very specific settings first, then we will work on making this library a bit general

 ## Milestone 1